I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - Glove in Hand – Layering for cold weather: Glove and mitten options for cold weather and/or wet activities.
 Joan, who deals with Reynaud Syndrome, put together an informative article as well.

 - Stove Comparison – Real World Use: Not sure which stove to take?
-One stove may work better than another depending on the season, length out, preference, or even fire restrictions.
+One stove may work better than another, depending on the season, length, preference, or fire restrictions.

-- The Stoves for Camping article should be of interest if you are car camping.
+- The Stoves for Camping article should interest you if you are car camping.
 Useful for trail work or quick bivies pre-trip, too.

 - A look at water treatment is useful.
 And the hydration choices we use.